maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

 There are quite a few things we can tweak with the exponential height fog.
 First is the **Fog Density**: "*This is the global density factor, which can be thought of as the fog layer's thickness.*".
 The second is **Fog Height Falloff**: "*Height density factor, controls how the density increases as height decreases.
-Smaller values make the transition larger.*".
+Smaller values make the transition larger.*" You can control the height of the fog layer by adjusting the **Z** value of the fog actor.

 https://user-images.githubusercontent.com/5504953/188520978-d211fa64-7a00-4b6e-a027-dddf7ad643a0.mp4